opal-project-dev/fluidity/packages/contracts/test-report.md

-    ✓ Sets the correct SortedTroves address in BorrowerOperations ✓ Sets the correct ActivePool address in BorrowerOperations ✓ Sets the correct DefaultPool address in BorrowerOperations ✓ Sets the correct LQTYStaking address in BorrowerOperations ✓ Sets the correct LQTYToken address in LQTYStaking ✓ Sets the correct ActivePool address in LQTYStaking ✓ Sets the correct ActivePool address in LQTYStaking ✓ Sets the correct ActivePool address in LQTYStaking ✓ Sets the correct BorrowerOperations address in LQTYStaking ✓ Sets the correct CommunityIssuance address in LQTYToken ✓ Sets the correct LQTYStaking address in LQTYToken ✓ Sets the correct LockupContractFactory address in LQTYToken ✓ Sets the correct LQTYToken address in LockupContractFactory ✓ Sets the correct LQTYToken address in CommunityIssuance ✓ Sets the correct StabilityPool address in CommunityIssuance
+    ✓ Sets the correct SortedTroves address in BorrowerOperations ✓ Sets the correct ActivePool address in BorrowerOperations ✓ Sets the correct DefaultPool address in BorrowerOperations ✓ Sets the correct OPLStaking address in BorrowerOperations ✓ Sets the correct OPLToken address in OPLStaking ✓ Sets the correct ActivePool address in OPLStaking ✓ Sets the correct ActivePool address in OPLStaking ✓ Sets the correct ActivePool address in OPLStaking ✓ Sets the correct BorrowerOperations address in OPLStaking ✓ Sets the correct CommunityIssuance address in OPLToken ✓ Sets the correct OPLStaking address in OPLToken ✓ Sets the correct LockupContractFactory address in OPLToken ✓ Sets the correct OPLToken address in LockupContractFactory ✓ Sets the correct OPLToken address in CommunityIssuance ✓ Sets the correct StabilityPool address in CommunityIssuance

   Contract: DefaultPool